Jessica Denison, Executive Director

 Originally from Upstate New York, Jessica has called Durango home for over thirteen years.
 Before joining Vallecitos, she was an integral part of a local, veteran-owned small business, Chinook Medical Gear, as its chief operating officer.
 The company proudly provides life-saving medical supplies to our country’s military, law enforcement and first responders.

 Jessica has been a yoga practitioner since 1997 and became a registered yoga Instructor in 2010.
-Her passion for the yoga tradition eventually led her to the Durango Dharma Center where she has been a member and served on the board of directors for over four years, most recently as board president.
+Her passion for the yoga tradition eventually led her to the Durango Dharma Center where she has been a member and served on the board of directors for five years, including serving as board president.
 A lifelong learner, her practice has taken her to places like India, Belize, Costa Rica, Telluride and others.
 Vallecitos offers a bridge for her to further connect her work and her practice, creating a wonderful experience for herself and others centered around heart and nature.

 Erin Treat, Guiding Teacher